 Lawyers in Transition Part 12-- Build a Deep Bench: A key to succession planning for your law practice is to develop a deep bench of in-house talent.
 That way, when a major player departs, there will be a strong supporting cast to continue the firm’s legacy – and perhaps even expand it into exciting new realms.

 Lawyers in Transition Part 13-- Checklist for Closing Your Practice: In some career transitions – such as the retirement of a solo attorney – the law practice must either be shuttered or placed in someone else’s hands.
 This may also be the case for baby boomers cruising into their golden years, new judges stepping onto the bench and practitioners of all types facing disability, disbarment or special family circumstances.
 There’s only one problem: it’s easier said than done.

 Lawyers in Transition Part 14-- Important Tips on Selling Your Law Practice: It has been 21 years since North Carolina adopted a formal rule regarding the sale of a law practice.
 But it’s been only recently that the concept has really caught on.
 And according to the state’s largest law firm brokering and transition service, continued growth is expected.
 “The legal profession continues to change and with that change come new challenges as well as new opportunities,” says the website for The Law Practice Exchange.

-Be sure to save the date for a special event presented by Lawyers Mutual Consulting Services and The Law Practice Exchange--" Transferring Ownership of Your Law Firm to the Next Generation."
+Be sure to register for a special event presented by Lawyers Mutual Consulting Services and The Law Practice Exchange--" Transferring Ownership of Your Law Firm to the Next Generation."
 This event will be held on November 7th at Great Wolf Lodge in Concord, N.C.
-Registration information will be available soon!